philsinatra/IDM231/instructor_materials/IDM231-06-document_object_model.md

 document.getElementById('one');
 ```

-^ `getElementById()` is the quickest and most efficient way to access an element because no two elements cna share the same value for their `id` attribute.
+^ `getElementById()` is the quickest and most efficient way to access an element because no two elements can share the same value for their `id` attribute.

 ^ Here, `document` refers to the _document_ object.
 You always have to access individual elements via the _document_ object.